SEO is key to boosting your eCommerce business, and with our eCommerce expert guide, you’re sure to master this marketing strategy.

 Now we know what it’s for, without going to great lengths to read it.
-Easy and user friendly.
+Easy and user-friendly.

 This may be the most obvious of the tips, but offering a high-speed website is a must.

-We live in a super fast-paced world, where instant gratification is a top priority, and no one wants to wait around for a page to load, especially if they are just browsing.
-For this reason, ensuring your page speed is quick to load is important to get those new customers onto your site quickly so they can begin viewing your content.
+We live in a super fast-paced world, where instant gratification is a top priority, and no one wants to wait around for a page to load, especially if they are browsing.
+For this reason, ensuring your page speed is quick to load is important to get those new clients onto your site quickly so they can begin viewing your content.
 They want to see it immediately, and improving your page speed makes sure they get that.

 On-page SEO tactics refer to optimizing the content and HTML source code of individual web pages to improve search engine rank and gain traffic.

-With an effective on-page SEO strategy, you not only garner relevant traffic to your business and brand, but you help search engines to better analyze your content and website to ensure those searching are looking for what’s on your site.
+With an effective on-page SEO strategy, you not only garner relevant traffic to your business and brand, but you help search engines to analyze your content and website better to ensure those searching are looking for what’s on your site.
 This makes sure your traffic is intentional, which helps boost sales.

 How do we get a strong on-page base?
 With these on-page SEO tactics, you can ensure you get the right traffic to your site.

 When we talk about keywords, we refer to the words or phrases relevant to your site.
 With the right keywords, you’ll drive relevant traffic to a website through organic searches – making them a great tool to connect with your ideal audience.